Pulses and Snakes in Ginzburg--Landau Equation: Abstract

 \section{Abstract}

-Comprehensive numerical simulations (reviewed in Dissipative Solitons, Akhmediev and Ankiewicz (Eds.), Springer, Berlin, 2005) of pulse solutions of the cubic--quintic Ginzburg--Landau Equation (CGLE), a canonical equation governing the weakly nonlinear behavior of dissipative systems in a wide variety of disciplines, reveal various intriguing and entirely novel classes of solutions.
-In particular, there are five new classes of pulse or solitary waves solutions, viz. pulsating, creeping, snake, erupting, and chaotic solitons.
-In contrast to the regular solitary waves investigated in numerous integrable and non--integrable systems over the last three decades, these dissipative solitons are not stationary in time.
-Rather, they are spatially confined pulse--type structures whose envelopes exhibit complicated temporal dynamics.
-The numerical simulations also reveal very interesting bifurcations sequences of these pulses as the parameters of the CGLE are varied.
+Using a variational formulation for partial differential equations (PDEs) combined with numerical simulations on ordinary differential equations (ODEs), we find two categories (pulses and snakes) of dissipative solitons, and analyze the dependence of both their shape and stability on the physical parameters of the cubic-quintic Ginzburg-Landau equation (CGLE).
+In contrast to the regular solitary waves investigated in numerous integrable and non-integrable systems over the last three decades, these dissipative solitons are not stationary in time.
+Rather, they are spatially confined pulse-type structures whose envelopes exhibit complicated temporal dynamics.
+Numerical simulations reveal very interesting bifurcations sequences as the parameters of the CGLE are varied.
+Our predictions on the variation of the soliton amplitude, width, position, speed and phase of the solutions using the variational formulation agree with simulation results.

-In this paper, we address the issues of central interest in the area, i.e., the conditions for the occurrence of the five categories of dissipative solitons, as well the dependence of both their shape and their stability on the various parameters of the CGLE, viz. the nonlinearity, dispersion, linear and nonlinear gain, loss and spectral filtering parameters.
-Our predictions on the variation of the soliton amplitudes, widths and periods with the CGLE parameters agree with simulation results.

-First, we elucidate the Hopf bifurcation mechanism responsible for the various pulsating solitary waves, as well as its absence in Hamiltonian and integrable systems where such structures are absent.
-Next, we develop and discuss a variational formalism within which to explore the various classes of dissipative solitons.
-Given the complex dynamics of the various dissipative solutions, this formulation is, of necessity, significantly generalized over all earlier approaches in several crucial ways.
-Firstly, the starting formulation for the Lagrangian is recent and not well explored.
-Also, the trial functions have been generalized considerably over conventional ones to keep the shape relatively simple (and the trial function integrable!) while allowing arbitrary temporal variation of the amplitude, width, position, speed and phase of the pulses.
+First, we develop a variational formalism which explores the various classes of dissipative solitons.
+Given the complex dynamics the trial functions have been generalized considerably over conventional ones to keep the shape relatively simple, and the trial function integrable while allowing arbitrary temporal variation of the amplitude, width, position, speed and phase of the pulses and snakes.